karedavid/product-scanner/README.md

 # Product Scanner

-This app lets you scan QR codes containing proudct codes and manage the stock of those products.
+This app lets you scan QR codes containing product codes and manage the stock of those products.

 ## Introduction